api3dao/old-api3-docs/docs/next/reference/specifications/depr-config-json.md

 `ois` is a list of OIS objects as described in [OIS](ois.md).
 Since each OIS defines the integration of a single API to an oracle, this means that a node can serve multiple APIs.
-However, this does not mean that nodes can be shared between multiple providers.
+However, this does not mean that nodes can be shared between multiple API providers.
-Each node serves the APIs of a single provider.
+Each node serves the APIs of a single API provider.

 ## `triggers`

 `triggers` are events that trigger an API call and an Ethereum transaction by Airnode.
 Triggers of different types are kept in lists under their respective keys:

-- `request` - When the node sees an event with its `providerId` and this trigger's `endpointId` emitted from the central Airnode contract, it responds to it with the respective endpoint defined in the OIS.
+- `request` - When the node sees an event with its `airnodeId` and this trigger's `endpointId` emitted from the central Airnode contract, it responds to it with the respective endpoint defined in the OIS.
   - `endpointId`
   - `oisTitle`
   - `endpointName`